 Periodically you may need to disassemble the bilge pump from the grate in order to clean or access the inner mechanisms.
 To remove the bilge pump, utilize the quick disconnect tabs on either side of the bilge pump, squeezing them like a backpack clip while pulling up on the pump.

-The bilge pump and float switch are normally located at the center bottom of the hull and at the front of the engine.
-Once you open the engine hatch it should be easily seen.
-Refer to the vessel operations chapter for pre-departure use.
+The bilge pump and float switch are normally located at the center hull bottom at the front of the engine.
+Open the engine hatch to access the aft bilge pump (See photo above right).